acrobotic/Ai_Ardushield_Lumina/README.md

 popular WS2812 'smart' LED package, which contains an embedded, costant-current LED driver (the WS2811).

-The shield includes 40 WS2812 LEDs in a 5x8 array.
+The shield includes **40 WS2812 LEDs in a 5x8 array configuration**.
 But, contrary to a traditional LED matrix, the shield uses a single data line (Digital Pin 8) from the Arduino to control brightness and color!
 The shield also includes a power terminal for using an external supply.